caseyamcl/wosclient/README.md

 This library is a portable REST client for the [DDN Web Object Scalar](http://www.ddn.com/products/object-storage-web-object-scaler-wos/) storage system.

-Unlike the official DDN PHP solution, this library does not require the installation of any PHP extensions.
-This library uses the HTTP WOS API.
+Unlike the official DDN PHP client, this library does not require the installation of any PHP C extensions.
+This library simply uses the HTTP WOS API.

 ## Install

 This library requires PHP v5.5 or newer.
+It has been tested with PHP7.

+I also recommend installing the `ext-curl` PHP extension.

 Via Composer